-The isValid method checks with the pool instance and Oracle JDBC driver to determine whether a connection is still valid.
+- The isValid method checks with the pool instance and Oracle JDBC driver to determine whether a connection is still valid.
 The isValid method results in a round-trip to the database only if both the pool and the driver report that a connection is still valid.
-The round-trip is used to check for database failures that are not immediately discovered by the pool or the driver.
+The round-trip is used to check for database failures that are not immediately discovered by the pool or the driver. - Starting from Oracle Database Release 18c, there is a new variant of the isValid method that sends an empty packet to the database unlike the older version of the method that uses a ping-pong protocol and makes a full round-trip to the database.